-Difference between hiring a Full-Time vs. Fractional CTO
+Why Hire a Fractional CTO?
+Comparing Full-Time vs. Fractional CTO Hiring

 Picture this: you’re a savvy business owner, fully aware that technology is the key to staying ahead of the curve.
 However, hiring a full-time CTO feels like a commitment equivalent to adopting a habit —necessary but comes with more responsibilities and costs.
 So, what do you do?